Aaron98990/ways-of-the-game/offside.md

 > A player in an offside position receiving the ball from an opponent who deliberately played* the ball, including by deliberate handball, is not considered to have gained an advantage, unless it was a deliberate save by any opponent.

-So, if the ball is deliberately played (I prefer calling it a non-deflection) by an opponent and you directly get it you can never be offside.
+So, if the ball is deliberately played (non-deflected) by an opponent who is not near the goal you can never be offside.
 We review less clear examples in the "deflection" section below.

 [No offside.
 The ball is played by an opponent and the play wasn't a deflection.
 The referee always makes the final decision. ](https://youtu.be/beFY-IF6ahQ?feature=shared)